Alabama - Sectoral Privacy Overview

 Telemedicine – Protocols; private practices

 Under Alabama law, a provider that communicates with patients by electronic communications other than telephone or facsimile shall provide patients with written notification of the providers' privacy practices before evaluation or treatment (see §34-22-82(b)(1)(a) of Article 5 of Chapter 22 of Title 34 of the Ala.
 Code).
 The notice of privacy practices shall include language that is consistent with federal standards under the HIPAA Rules relating to the privacy of individually identifiable health information (Ala.
 Code §34-22-82(b)(1)(b)).
-A provider shall make a good faith effort to obtain the patient's written acknowledgement of the notice (Ala.
+A provider shall make a good faith effort to obtain the patient's written acknowledgment of the notice (Ala.
 Code §34-22-82(c)).

 Confidentiality of genetic testing

-An individual who intentionally releases an identifiable specimen of another individual for any purpose other than that relevant to the proceeding regarding parentage without a court order or the written permission of the individual who furnished the specimen commits a Class A misdemeanour (§26-17-511 of Article 5 of Chapter 17 of Title 26 of the Ala.
+An individual who intentionally releases an identifiable specimen of another individual for any purpose other than that relevant to the proceeding regarding parentage without a court order or the written permission of the individual who furnished the specimen commits a Class A misdemeanor (§26-17-511 of Article 5 of Chapter 17 of Title 26 of the Ala.
 Code).

 Alabama Insurance Data Security Law

-On 25 April 2019, the Governor signed into law Senate Bill 54 for the Insurance Data Security Act, which imposes a comprehensive set of data security requirements on persons and entities licenced by the Alabama Department of Insurance and has subsequently been incorporated into the Ala.
+On 25 April 2019, the Governor signed into law Senate Bill 54 for the Insurance Data Security Act, which imposes a comprehensive set of data security requirements on persons and entities licensed by the Alabama Department of Insurance and has subsequently been incorporated into the Ala.
 Code as the Insurance Data Security Act ('IDSA'), located under §27-62-1 et seq. of Chapter 62 of Title 27 of the Ala.
 Code.
 IDSA largely adopts the Insurance Data Security Model Law from the National Association of Insurance Commissioners.

 Licensees must develop, implement, and maintain a comprehensive written information security program commensurate with the licensee's size and complexity, the nature and scope of its activities (including its use of third-party services providers), and the sensitivity of the non-public information in its possession, custody, or control.
 The program must include administrative, technical, and physical safeguards for the protection of non-public information and the licensee's information system.
-The information security program must be designed to protect the confidentiality and security of non-public information and the security of the information system, protect against any threats or hazards to the security or integrity of the non-public information and the information system, protect against unauthorised access to or use of the non-public information and minimise the likelihood of harm to consumers, and define and periodically re-evaluate a schedule for retention of non-public information and a mechanism for its destruction when no longer needed.
+The information security program must be designed to protect the confidentiality and security of non-public information and the security of the information system, protect against any threats or hazards to the security or integrity of the non-public information and the information system, protect against unauthorized access to or use of the non-public information and minimize the likelihood of harm to consumers, and define and periodically re-evaluate a schedule for retention of non-public information and a mechanism for its destruction when no longer needed.

 The licensee must also: